tsedio/tsed/packages/graphql/typegraphql/readme.md

 ## TypeGraphQlService

-TypeGraphQlService let you to retrieve an instance of ApolloServer.
+TypeGraphQlService let you retrieve an instance of ApolloServer.

 ```typescript
 import {Service, AfterRoutesInit} from "@tsed/common";